lchian96/auto-gzip-reading/README.md

 I would personally download all those files together into my storage, then perform the data cleaning or whatever Just so that I missed out any steps or data I needed afterward because downloading these files take some time.
 This is a solution for: limited hardware storage, not familiar with cloud computing services like AWS.
+I put all the files in one py but its best to arrange functions in another py files and import them

 Steps in this py:
 (1) Read the MasterList text file to get the URL